CanberraUAV/admin/in-progres/OBCHints.rst

  * Have a setup that is quick and easy to build and and take down (you have 20 min in the Challenge).
  * Have some sort of sunshade for the screens - it is very sunny in Kingaroy.
- * Multiple laptops and ground station roles are a plus (i.e. someone to monitor UAV status, someone to monitor the imagery).
+ * Multiple laptops and ground station roles are a plus e.g. someone to monitor UAV status, someone to monitor the imagery.
  * Bring chairs!